subrato29/boilerplate-cypress/README.md

 ------------------------------

 ```
-This is a Cypress framework to frontend application
+This is a front end testing framework

 boilerplate-cypress